wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/2-identify-components-to-protect.md

 When you configure session hosts with application groups, you have your choice of images.
 You can choose from Gallery images, such as:

-- Windows 10 Enterprise for multi-session, with or without M365 Apps.
+- Windows 10 Enterprise for multi-session, with or without Microsoft 365 Apps.
 - Windows server 2019.
 - Your own custom images stored in your own Azure Storage account or the Shared Image gallery.